 He died on January 30, 1948, after being assassinated by Nathuram Godse, a Hindu nationalist who opposed Gandhi’s efforts to reconcile Hindus and Muslims.

-What significant movements did Mahatma Gandhi lead?
+What significant movements did he lead?

 He led several significant movements, including the Salt March (1930) to protest the British salt tax and the Quit India Movement (1942) calling for an end to British rule in India.

-What were Mahatma Gandhi’s major works?
+What were Gandhi’s major works?

 His major works include ‘Hind Swaraj’ (Indian Home Rule) and his autobiography, ‘The Story of My Experiments with Truth’.
 These writings outline his ideas on self-rule, nonviolence, and spiritual living.

-Did Mahatma Gandhi have any children?
+Did he have any children?

 Yes, he had four sons: Harilal, Manilal, Ramdas, and Devdas.
 His family life was marked by personal challenges, including strained relationships with some of his children.